blockhackersio/paypunk/PRD.md

 ### Architecture

 - **Three-process model** — `keypunkd` (key daemon), `paypunkd` (app daemon), `paypunk` (CLI/TUI).
 Process separation from v1 enforces the security boundary — neither the CLI nor the application daemon ever hold key material.
 - **Key isolation** — The KeyActor (in keypunkd) must never expose raw private keys.
 It accepts sign/prove requests and returns only results (signatures, protocol proofs).
-The password is required on each `AuthorizeArtifact` and `ExportViewingKey` call — there is no long-lived unlocked session.
+The password is required on each `AuthorizeArtifact` and `ExportViewingKey` call — there is no long-lived unlocked session. keypunkd is designed to run as a separate system user (deployment concern, not enforced by the code).
 - **IPC** — A tactix actor wrapping Unix domain sockets with postcard serialization.
 The message types are the IPC contract — the same protocol regardless of whether actors are in-process or cross-process.
 Includes X25519-based per-message authentication (see ADR-001).
 - **Structured logging** — `tracing` crate with env-filter support.
 Info-level for operations, debug for scan details, warn/error for failures.